-In addition to the committees listed above, Vision Australia is the sole beneficial owner of the assets of the Vision Australia Trust.
-The Vision Australia Foundation is the Trustee of the Trust and operates pursuant to the Trust Deed and a Charter established by Vision Australia for the conduct of the Trustee.
+In addition to the committees listed above, Vision Australia Limited is the sole beneficial owner of the assets of the Vision Australia Trust.
+The Vision Australia Foundation is the Trustee of the Trust and operates pursuant to the Trust Deed and a Charter established by Vision Australia Limited for the conduct of the Trustee.

-Details of the committees, their charters and main functions are summarised below.
+Details of the committees and the Foundation board, their charters and main functions are summarised below.